EthereumAIFoundation/explorer/web3j-app/docs/source/transactions.rst

 Transactions
 ============

-Broadly speaking there are three types transactions supported on Ethereum:
+Broadly speaking there are three types transactions supported on EthereumAI:

-#. :ref:`transfer-of-ether`
+#. :ref:`transfer-of-etherai`
 #. :ref:`creation-of-smart-contract`
 #. :ref:`transacting-with-contract`

-To undertake any of these transactions, it is necessary to have Ether (the fuel of the Ethereum blockchain) residing in the Ethereum account which the transactions are taking place from.
-This is to pay for the :ref:`Gas` costs, which is the transaction execution cost for the Ethereum client that performs the transaction on your behalf, comitting the result to the Ethereum blockchain.
+To undertake any of these transactions, it is necessary to have EtherAI (the fuel of the EthereumAI blockchain) residing in the EthereumAI account which the transactions are taking place from.
+This is to pay for the :ref:`Gas` costs, which is the transaction execution cost for the EthereumAI client that performs the transaction on your behalf, comitting the result to the EthereumAI blockchain.
-Instructions for obtaining Ether are described below in :ref:`obtaining-ether`.
+Instructions for obtaining EtherAI are described below in :ref:`obtaining-etherai`.

 Additionally, it is possible to query the state of a smart contract, this is described in :ref:`querying-state`.